- Open Access

 Patients' follow up was between 6 and 18 months with an average of 12 months.
 No patient was lost to follow up.
 The final functional results were rated at the time of the last follow up by the system proposed by Rowe and Zarins .
 This is a point system (total possible point is 100) based on the assessment of pain, motion and function.
 Final motion was recorded at the end of follow-up period and we reported the loss of ROM by comparison to contra lateral shoulder.
 In all patients CT scan was performed before and after surgery.
 Postoperative CT scan was used to determine whether anatomic glenohumeral reduction had been achieved.

 The overall Rowe and Zarin's score averaged 86 points.
 Four out of eight shoulders were graded as excellent, three as good and one as fair.
 The mean forward flexion and external rotation losses were 18 and 17.5 degrees respectively and the internal rotation loss was three vertebral body levels.
 Anterior active elevation averaged 140 degrees, external rotation 40 degrees and internal active rotation to the level of the 9th thoracic body.

-Results of treatment based on Rowe score and range of motion
+Table 2 shows the results of patients based on the Rowe and Zarin's score, range of motion and complications.

 All patients were able to do their daily activities with mild or no pain.
 CT scan showed anterior subluxation in two patients.
 One of these cases had anterior glenoid bone defect involving one third of the joint surface and fair result in Rowe system.
 The other subluxated case had subscapularis insufficiency at belly press test and good result at the end of follow-up period (Rowe system).
 These two patients were able to perform daily activities with mild pain.
 Mild degenerative changes were present in one patient at final radiographs.
 Two patients had proximal head migration in their follow-up radiographs.
 One of them had surgically documented massive rotator cuff tear which was irreparable.